Castellammarese War: Death of Maranzano

 Maranzano's reign as capo di tutti capi was short-lived.
 Although Maranzano was slightly more forward-thinking than Masseria, Luciano had come to believe that Maranzano was even greedier and more hidebound than Masseria had been.
-On September 10, 1931, he was shot and stabbed to death in his Manhattan office by a team of Jewish triggermen (recruited by Lansky), which included Samuel "Red" Levine, Bo Weinberg and Bugsy Siegel.
+On September 10, 1931, Maranzano was shot and stabbed to death in his Manhattan office by a team of Jewish triggermen, recruited by Lansky, which included Samuel "Red" Levine, Bo Weinberg and Bugsy Siegel.

 With both Maranzano and Masseria out of the way, it was easier for the Young Turks, led by Luciano, to assume control of the way things functioned in New York City.
 The first agenda on the table was the reformation and restructuring of the American Mafia.
 Luciano envisioned the future of the American Mafia in the form of a major corporation.
 He believed that this would increase cooperation, reduce conflict and ensure plain sailing governance by the Mafia as a whole.

 Since Maranzano had formed a basic structure that was in the process of being put into effect, Luciano decided to retain the concept to a large extent.
 Owing to his clear disregard for orthodox ideologies that did not have any profitable consequences, Luciano allowed for more flexibility in the structure, allowing for the inclusion of other societal groups like the Jews to involve themselves with the families.

 In Joe Bonanno's autobiography A Man of Honor, he states: "We revised the old custom of looking toward one man, one supreme leader for advice and the settling of disputes.
 We replaced leadership by one man with leadership by committee.
 We opted for a parliamentary arrangement whereby a group of the most important men in our world would assume the function formerly performed by one man."

 In the aftermath of the Maranzano hit, there was believed to have been a massive purge of "old-timer" mafiosi, the so-called "Night of the Sicilian Vespers".
 These rumors were seemingly confirmed by the testimony of Joseph Valachi, but a later study found no signs of such massive violence occurring.
 Luciano formed "The Commission" to oversee all Mafia activities in the United States and serve to mediate conflicts between families, eliminating the capo di tutti capi position.

 In the end, both of the traditional factions in the New York Mafia lost the feud.
 The real winners were the younger and more ruthless generation of mobsters, headed by Luciano.
 With their ascension to power, organized crime was poised to expand into a truly national and multi-ethnic combination.